flutter-tizen/flutter-tizen/doc/commands.md

 - ### `doctor`

-  Show information about the installed Tizen tooling.
+  Show information about the installed tooling.

   ```sh
   flutter-tizen doctor